Blennerhasset and Torpenhow: Toponymy

 The name Blennerhasset derives from the Brittonic blaen dre, meaning "hill farm", with the later addition of Old Norse hey sætr, "hay shieling".
 Similarly, Torpenhow derives from the Brittonic tor pen, meaning "peak head" or "end of the high ground", to which the Old English word hōh ("hill spur") has been added.
 Alternatively, Torpenhow may be an entirely Brittonic name incorporating a plural suffix.

 Governance

 Blennerhasset and Torpenhow is part of the Penrith and Solway constituency of the UK parliament.

-For Local Government purposes it is in the Cumberland unitary authority area.
+For Local Government purposes it is in Cumberland, a unitary authority area.

 Its parish council is Blennerhasset and Torpenhow Parish Council.